 The Authority members are appointed by the Secretary of State at the Department for Business, Energy and Industrial Strategy and include seven Non-Executive Directors.

 The Authority's powers and duties are largely provided for in statute (such as the Gas Act 1986, the Electricity Act 1989, the Utilities Act 2000, the Competition Act 1998, the Enterprise Act 2002 and the Energy Acts of 2004, 2008, 2010 and 2011) as well as ruling European Community legislation in respect of energy regulation.

 Full information on the Authority’s powers and duties, its rules and procedures and its various committees can be found in the links box at the top of this page.

-The Authority meets at least 11 times a year, usually monthly except in August.
+The Authority meets at least 10 times a year, usually monthly except in January and August.
 Much of the work of the Authority is carried forward by its Committees and through the advice they provide to the Authority.
 A schedule of planned meetings and previous minutes of the meetings of the Gas and Electricity Markets Authority are published below.

 See the GEMA meeting dates for 2017-2018.